Dallas-Makerspace/calendar/README.md

 6. (For *nix systems eg Linux, MacOS, etc): Run `./setup.sh` to create local directories with the correct permissions and check your docker installation.
 7. After installation, you should be able to navigate to the root directory of this repository.
 Then type `docker compose up`
 8. After some time, the application will be availbe at http://localhost:8000
 9. Mail will be available at http://localhost:8025.
 PhpMyAdmin is at http://localhost:8081.
-Open LDAP is at http://localhost:8888
+Open LDAP is at http://localhost:8888.
+Keycloak (OpenID Connect) is at http://keycloak:8080 (Add local DNS entry for `keycloak 127.0.0.1`).
 10. The docker environment automatically maps your local filesystem into the server.
 Any changes you make in the PHP files will be reflected.
 You may need to rebuild the app container if you change dependencies.
 11. VS Code launch settings and xdebug files are included for convenience.